The pretty country town of Tumut is a gateway to the Snowy Mountains, and a great base for outdoor adventures.

 Early settlers established many European trees in the area, resulting in Tumut being known for its autumn leaf display.
 It is also the centre of a softwood industry based on radiata pine.

 The closest airport is Wagga Wagga Airport, a 65 min drive from Tumut.
-Regional Express (Rex), JetGo and QantasLink offer flights from Wagga Wagga to Sydney, Melbourne and Brisbane.
+Regional Express (Rex) and QantasLink offer flights from Wagga Wagga to Sydney and Melbourne.